The skipper has the full responsibility for the decision to participate.

 The organizers, its sponsors, and other organizing clubs accept no responsibility or liability for loss of life or injury to members or others, or for the loss of, or damage to, any vessel or property

 All participants must be contactable via either handheld or stationary VHF radio.
-Channels will be announced on the evening before the event.
+Channel 72 will be used for the event.

 All boats must have fixed navigation lights that comply with the International Rules for Preventing Collisions at Sea (COLREGS).
 Boats of less than 7 meters in length shall have lights as required for boats of 7 meters or more in length.